Proactive and forward thinking.

-Long term investors buy property to supply tenants with places to live so restricting investors will reduce the supply of rental properties and no doubt also have a knock on effect of increasing rent and there are already supply and demand issues for rentals in Tauranga.
+So, restricting investors will reduce the supply of rental properties and no doubt also have a knock on effect of increasing rent.
+And there are already supply and demand issues for rentals in Tauranga.

 Tauranga's rental market is strong at the moment could the LVRs put investors off and why?

 The restrictions are more likely to cool activity for property speculators/traders that have the intention of buying and selling within a short period of time.